adzialocha/splitter-orchester/README.md

 splitter-orchester
 ===

-Website of the [Splitter Orchester](https://splitter.berlin) from Berlin built with Next.js, TailwindCSS, TypeScript and Sanity Studio CMS.
+Website of the [Splitter Orchester](https://splitter.berlin) from Berlin built with React, Next.js, Vercel, TailwindCSS, TypeScript and Sanity Studio CMS.

 ## Requirements